nst/STTwitter/README.md

      * STTwitterAPI
         - can be instantiated with the authentication mode you want
         - provides methods to interact with each Twitter API endpoint

+     * STTwitterHTML
+        - a hackish class to login on Twitter by parsing the HTML code and get a PIN
+        - it can break at anytime, your app should not rely on it in production

      * STTwitterOAuthProtocol
         - provides generic methods to POST and GET resources on Twitter hosts